ivanjaenm/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hola! :wave: I am a computer scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real-world problems.
+¡Hola! :wave: I am a computer scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real-world problems.
 I have experience in both academic computer science and practical engineering.

 I completed a MS in Computer Science at the wonderful [CIMAT](http://pcc.cimat.mx/) (Mexico) where I conducted research in stochastic optimization advised by [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/).
 I did an internship working with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) in probabilistic modeling for optimization and machine learning.
 I received my BS degree in Computer Engineering from Instituto Tecnologico de Veracruz (Mexico) advised by [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ).
 I completed my BS thesis in the CIMAT [undergraduate research thesis program](https://www.cimat.mx/oferta-educativa/tesis-de-licenciatura/).